Forming the questions

 Depending on the purpose of the guideline, related questions may be placed outside the scope, such as:

 - What are effective health promotion interventions aimed at changing alcohol-related behaviour?

-- What are the effects of alcohol consumption unrelated to pregnancy, such as violence, liver disease, cardiovascular risk, neurological development in teenagers, etc.?
+- What are the effects of alcohol consumption unrelated to pregnancy, such as violence, liver disease, cardiovascular risk, or neurological development in teenagers?

-- What are effective care interventions for children born with fetal alcohol spectrum disorders?
+- What are effective care interventions for children born with fetal alcohol spectrum disorder?

-You may have some idea about the evidence base during the scoping phase, but you will not know exactly what the evidence is until a systematic search is undertaken (see Identifying the evidence).
+You may have some idea about the evidence base during the scoping phase, but you will not know exactly what the evidence is until a systematic search is undertaken (see the Identifying the evidence module).
 Do not exclude important questions because you anticipate that few studies will be found.

-If a logic model or similar framework has been developed (see Considering purpose and context), this can provide a useful structure to identify the different component areas of the guideline.
-Dividing the guideline into component areas (such as stages of care, sites of delivery, specific diseases within a vaccine program or specific populations at risk) allows you to consider answerable questions within a manageable limit without trying to tackle all components of the guideline.
+If a logic model or similar framework has been developed, this can provide a useful structure to identify the different component areas of the guideline.
+Dividing the guideline into component areas, such as stages of care, sites of delivery, specific diseases within a vaccine program or specific populations at risk, allows you to consider answerable questions within a manageable limit without trying to tackle all components of the guideline.

 Some guidelines may need to break questions down into separate elements of the logical pathway from exposure or intervention to outcome.
 For environmental guidelines, a seemingly straightforward question such as ‘what level of this chemical is safe in drinking water?’ may need to be broken down further into questions such as:

 - Is this chemical associated with toxicity in laboratory settings?